 The Docker project is open source and very popular on GitHub where it has already got more than 2000 forks.
 The contributors to it keep making it a more powerful platform to contend with every day.

 While there are so many advantages of using Docker, there are also a few things to be kept in mind while deploying your applications with Docker.

 Docker experts always denounce the approach of having single-layered images for execution, saying that it imposes restrictions on the software and isn’t a good practice.

-Docker can appear very secure and some even believe that it helps any application run anywhere.
-It is a very loose interpretation of Docker’s capabilities.
-Docker doesn’t allow that and if it does, it doesn’t automatically secure the underlying system.
+It appears very secure and some even believe that it helps any application run anywhere.
+It is a very loose interpretation of Docker’s capabilities. it doesn’t automatically secure the underlying system.